 In early July of 1907, work began on the present church building.
 The cornerstone was laid on August 18, 1907, and the building was completed in late spring of 1913 for a total cost of about $150,000, including all of its furnishings.
 The original wood structure was moved on horse-drawn wagons to Belmont Michigan to become the parish church of Assumption of the Blessed Virgin Mary.
 The old St. Adalbert Church was used until the late 1980’s when a new church was constructed in Belmont.

 BASILICA comes from the Greek meaning “royal” or “regal” or “house fit for a king.”
 A basilica church is usually of Romanesque style, with the altar set before a rounded wall called the Apse.
 Over the altar is a raised Baldachino, or canopy, resting on four pillars.
 In order to obtain the honorific title of “Minor Basilica,” the parish church must have played a significant role in the furthering of the Faith of a particular area.
-St. Adalbert Basilica is the only church of this rank in the State of Michigan, and one of the very few in the United States.
+St. Adalbert Basilica was the first church to be solemnly dedicated to this rank in the State of Michigan, and one of the very few in the United States.
 St. Adalbert was raised to this honor on the occasion of the centennial of the parish in grand ceremonies on February 16, 1980.